Western Animation: The Schnookums and Meat Funny Cartoon Show

-, before becoming its own half-hour series in 1995.
+Schnookums and Meat, created by Bill Kopp (of Eek!
+The Cat fame) for Walt Disney Television Animation, debuted in 1993 as a segment Disney's Marsupilami cartoon on CBS, before becoming its own half-hour series in 1995.
 Each episode was composed of three segments:

 - Schnookums and Meat: Follows the exploits of a dog and cat pair who live in a home with two faceless owners.

 - Pith Possum, Super-Dynamic Possum of Tomorrow: A superhero spoof, similar to Darkwing Duck but more extreme.
 Pith and his sidekick Obediah the Wonder Raccon protect Possum City from a variety of bad guys.